dox-op/ai-persistency-layer/README.md

 ## Start Script

-`ai-start.sh` exports the tri-domain paths (`PROJECT_PERSISTENCY_FUNCTIONAL`, `PROJECT_PERSISTENCY_TECHNICAL`, `PROJECT_PERSISTENCY_AI_META`), loads `persistency.config.env` when present, and streams `persistency.upsert.prompt.mdc` (optionally prefixed with `$TITLE`) into the selected AI CLI via stdin before handing control back to you.
+`ai-start.sh` exports the tri-domain paths (`PROJECT_PERSISTENCY_FUNCTIONAL`, `PROJECT_PERSISTENCY_TECHNICAL`, `PROJECT_PERSISTENCY_AI_META`), loads `persistency.config.env` when present, and passes `persistency.upsert.prompt.mdc` (optionally prefixed with `$TITLE`) as the final argument to the selected AI CLI.
+The script `exec`s the agent, so it ends when the CLI exits.
 The CLI no longer auto-launches the agent; run the script yourself whenever you’re ready to review the migration brief with your copilot.

 ## Upsert Script

-`ai-upsert.sh` streams the same prompt and exits once the agent finishes processing.
+`ai-upsert.sh` streams the same prompt (passing it as the final argument) and exits once the agent finishes processing.
 Use it for one-shot alignments or CI jobs where you want the agent to ingest the migration instructions and report back in a single pass.
+Set `TITLE="My Session"` to prefix the streamed payload with a conversation title.
 Both scripts honour `AI_CMD` overrides from `persistency.config.env` and forward additional arguments to the agent CLI.

 ## FAQ